Responsible Recreation

-Trails provide a safe place for connecting to nature, supporting activities like hiking, biking, running, and horseback riding, as well as wildflower and wildlife viewing and photography.
+Trails provide a safe place for connecting to nature, supporting conservation, fitness and renewal-based activities like hiking, biking, running, and horseback riding, as well as landscape, wildflower and wildlife photography.

-Dig Day goals are designed to ensure the trails at Mount Diablo State Park are both welcoming for park visitors and protective of ecological and cultural resources
+Our stewardship, access and Responsible Recreation goals aim to ensure that the trails at Mount Diablo State Park are accessible and welcoming for all park visitors while also protective of ecological and cultural resources.

 Stay on designated trails to protect the watershed, flora, fauna and wildlife